Couples Therapy

 Are you trying to repair things after an affair or a breach of trust has caused havoc on your relationship?

-The arguing and fighting may be increasing or instead there is just distance.
+Maybe it’s the pressure of children that have affected the balance of your once satisfying relationship.
+Sometimes big factors begin to affect your trust for each other.
 Sometimes the trust begins to unravel which can lead to shutdown or hurt or loneliness.
-Generally, each person has their own way of responding to difficulties which may be misunderstood by their partner.
-Are you walking on eggshells to avoid certain topics and communication as decreased or completely stopped, and opinions are not being heard or understood?
+Are you walking on eggshells to avoid certain topics, has communication decreased or completely stopped, and opinions are not being heard or understood?
 You may start to feel hopeless, unsure if there is a way forward to fixing the issues you face.

-All Relationships have Bumps.
+All Relationships Have Bumps.

 The connection we have with our romantic partners is one of the most important ones in our lives.
 This relationship can be a source of joy, security, and support when it is healthy and functioning well.
 However, if a relationship is experiencing some turbulence, it can cause great pain—especially if one partner is forced to confront some aspects of themselves that may be worsening the situation, such as interrupting, not listening well, substance abuse or a trauma of some sort.
 These things can place extra stress on a marriage or relationship.
 It’s difficult to examine our own behavior sometimes and we may not even realize that we need to do some growing and changing as well.
 It is easier to blame all of the issues on our partner, but it is not always productive.